Don Zimmer: Personal life

 Zimmer grew up in Cincinnati, Ohio.
 His father owned a wholesale fruit and vegetable company.
-At home plate before a night game in Elmira on August 16, 1951, Zimmer married Soot (Carol Jean Bauerle), whom he had started dating in 10th grade.
+At home plate before a night game in Elmira, New York on August 16, 1951, Zimmer married Soot (Carol Jean Bauerle), whom he had started dating in 10th grade.
 Until his death in June 2014, they were still married and lived in Seminole, Florida.
 They had lived in the Tampa Bay Area since the late 1950s.

 Zimmer's son Thomas is a scout with the San Francisco Giants.
 Zimmer also had a daughter, Donna, and four grandchildren.
 A grandson, Beau, works as a reporter at WTSP 10, St. Petersburg, Florida.

 In December 2008, Zimmer suffered a stroke, causing loss of speech for a week.

 On June 4, 2014, Zimmer died at age 83 in Dunedin, Florida, from heart and kidney problems.